dirkvkrieken/dirkvkrieken/README.md

 Hello World!

-I am a copywriter who also learns how to build websites and apps.
+I am an entrepreneur and copywriter.

+Here you can find some of my coding projects.